AlexiWolf/JoinCommands/README.md

 ## Goals

 - KISS
-- Run a set of commands for new players.
-- Run a set of commands for returning players.
 - Easy to use and configure.

+### Features

+- [x] Run a set of commands for new players.
+- [x] Run a set of commands for returning players.
-- Optional PlaceholderAPI integration.
+- [x] Optional PlaceholderAPI integration.
+- [ ] A `reload` command to reload configured commands on the fly.

 ## Non-goals

-- Providing commands.
+- Providing custom commands (aside from plugin administration commands.)
 - Triggers aside from players joining the server.

 ## Installation